Sivashalini17/Ex.No.9---SIMULATION-OF-POST--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.No.  - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING
+Z# Ex.No.  - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING

-### DATE:
+### DATE:4/12/24

 ## AIM:
-### To simulate the post processing of 3d printed parts via support Removal, UV Curing & Heat Treatment.
+### To simulate the post processing of 3d printed parts via support Removal, UV Curing & Heat Treatmen

-## REQUIREMENTS:
+# REQUIREMENTS:;;[
 ### System - Windows 7 or higher, 1 GB RAM.

 ## PROCEDURE:

-## Procedure for support removal
+procedure for support removal
 ### 1. Select support removal from the list.
 ### 2. All the parts related to support removal are shown on the screen.
 ### 3. Select the parts in sequence in which they are shown.